 Sitosterolemia is an autosomal recessive genetic condition caused by mutations in the ABCG5 or ABCG8 gene.

-A recent report suggests that sitosterolemia has a global prevalence of at least 1 in 2.6 million for an ABCG5 gene mutation and 1 in 360,000 for an ABCG8 gene mutation.
+A recent report suggests that sitosterolemia has a global prevalence of at least 1 in 2.6 million for an ABCG5 gene mutation and 1 in 360,000 for an ABCG8 gene mutation [Hooper, et al, 2016].
 The routine clinical test for measuring plasma concentration of cholesterol does not measure plant sterols; therefore sitosterolemia is likely to be underdiagnosed.
 Men and women are equally likely to have sitosterolemia, and anyone with this condition will have had it from birth, although many are not diagnosed until later.

-Researchers identified one individual with sitosterolemia out of 2542 persons in whom plasma concentration of plant sterols was analyzed.
+Researchers identified one individual with sitosterolemia out of 2542 persons in whom plasma concentration of plant sterols was analyzed [Wilund et al 2004].
 These researchers estimated a prevalence of 1/384 to 1/48,076.

-Sitosterolemia has been described in various populations, including Hutterite, Amish, Japanese, and Chinese, as well as in other populations.
+Sitosterolemia has been described in various populations, including Hutterite, Amish, Japanese, Chinese, and Indian, as well as in other populations.
 High prevalence has been observed in the following populations:

 • The Old Order Amish